-Leader accountability is the key to more effective anti-sexual harassment training, says Dr. Marsha Ershaghi Hames.
+Leader accountability is the key to more effective anti-sexual harassment training, according to Dr. Marsha Ershaghi Hames.

-Here’s Hames, who advises corporate ethics and compliance programs, explaining why it’s so critical today — and how to build it into your company culture.
+Hames, who advises corporate ethics and compliance programs, explains why it’s so critical today — and how to build it into your company culture.

 As the headlines demonstrate, neglecting this responsibility is costly, reputationally and financially.
 Most importantly, the human cost is irreversible.
 Fear and mistrust can drive a victim to feel powerless.